s33ding/HomeScrapDesperation/README.md

 ## Why This Matters

-Finding an apartment in CLN that meets my needs is difficult.
-This project automates the search, giving me a better chance of acting fast when something good appears.
+Brasília is an expensive city to live in, and the housing market moves fast.
+Having missed out on opportunities before, this tool helps me stay ahead, giving me a better chance to act quickly when a suitable apartment is listed.

 ## Future Plans

 - Automate daily scraping and add custom alerts for listings that meet my criteria.